jojoakh/Test-your-knowledge/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/jojoakh/Test-your-knowledge.git)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+### Acknowledgement

+- I would like to say a big thank you to my mentor for this project, [Alan Bushell](https://github.com/Alan-Bushell) for his support throughout the development of this project.
+- I would like to thank my lovely husband for being there all the time i needed his help and for supporting me to take this step into software development.